gaetancollaud/fablab-door/README.md

 fablab-door
 ===========

-An application used to control the door lock of a fablab
+This application read a RFID reader an control a door lock using a IPx800.